 Yes.
 But what about that devastating strike to the groin?
 The problem with this “counter-attack” is that it is launched from your aggressor’s “Kill-Zone”, the place where he has maximum power and advantage.
 The place where he can tee off on your head with an overwhelming downward blow, or blast you over backwards with a strong push to your chest or shoulders.
 Because of his height, superior base, and lower body mechanics, his Kill-Zone is much more powerful than your Kill-Zone.
 It is the same as fighting against a flame thrower with a blow torch.
 You think you and your blow torch are tough stuff until you meet the man with the flame thrower.

 As a practical matter what this means is that you must not allow yourself to be caught in the Kill-Zone.
 You need to either pre-emptively warn your aggressor to stay out of the Kill-Zone, explosively push/strike your aggressor out of the Kill-Zone before his attack, or be prepared to be taken to the ground fast and hard.
-The problem with Fantasy Fighting is that the majority of techniques you execute while in your aggressor’s Kill-Zone.
-And you are lucky enough to be fighting an unmotivated aggressor who forgot to bring his flame thrower.
+A significant problem with Adaptive Fantasy Fight Training is that the majority of techniques are designed to be executed while in your aggressor’s Kill-Zone.
+And you are effectively lucky enough to be “fighting” an unmotivated aggressor who forgot to bring his flame thrower.
 So, naturally you win.
-If that is the case, then yelling at him to “Back the F-Off!!” is probably all you need to ward him or her off anyway.
+If that was indeed the case, then yelling at him to “Back the F-Off!!” would likely be all you need to ward him or her off anyway.

-If you are attempting to fight off a physically more powerful attacker, you must rip, tear, bite, break, gouge, choke, and whip him in sensitive areas and joints with explosive unpredictable speed and viciousness while simultaneously warding off his attack and most likely doing this from the ground.
-Fight training in your wheelchair against the impotent over-dramatic padded man with no real anatomy does not allow you to do this and is merely an Adaptive Fantasy Fight.
+If you are attempting to fight off a physically more powerful attacker, you must rip, tear, bite, break, gouge, choke, and whip him in sensitive areas and break joints with explosive unpredictable speed and viciousness while simultaneously warding off his attack while likely doing this from the ground.
+Fight training in your wheelchair against an impotent over-dramatic padded man with no real anatomy does not allow you to do this and is merely an adaptive version of Fantasy Fighting.